yenbekbay/coloroid/README.md

 # Coloroid

-An iOS puzzle game that teaches kids the principles of programming.
+An iOS puzzle game that teaches kids the principles of programming I started working on in 2013.
 My first experience with iOS development and Objective C.
 Far from a final product, but includes the main functionality.

 ![Preview](https://raw.githubusercontent.com/yenbekbay/coloroid/master/preview.png)